Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Compactification for the rational curve divisor

 \begin{definition} The multisets of rays (cf. Definition \ref{def:true-sing}) giving toric models of the anticanonical pairs whose pseudo-fans model each singularity are listed in Table~\ref{tab:sings-on-ias}.
 The rays are chosen with respect to the open chart $Q_{LR}(\ell)$ on $B_{LR}(\ell)$.
 The marked rays for right end $R$ are analogous, but reflected across the $y$-axis.

 \end{definition}

 When an end is an isolated point, the symbol $X$ is used.
-When an end is a vertical segment the symbols $Y$ are used for the so-called {\it inner} and {\it outer} singularities at the points $p_1$ and $p_2$ respectively.
+When the left end is a vertical segment the symbols $Y$ are used for the so-called {\it inner} and {\it outer} singularities at the points $p_1$ and $p_2$, respectively.
+The same applies to $p_{20}$ and $p_{19}$ at the right end.
+For instance, in Fig.~\ref{fig:rc-ias}, there is one left-most singularity, labeled $X_3$.
+There are two right-most singularities.
+Both are labeled $Y_2$ and the upper right-most singularity in the figure is the ``outer singularity."
+The lower right-most singularity is the ``inner singularity."
+Intermediate singularities are labeled $I_k$ and in Fig.~\ref{fig:rc-ias}, specifically $I_1$.

 The singularities notated $Y_2$ and $\iY_2$ are abstractly isomorphic, but the prime is necessary to distinguish how the marked rays sit on the sphere $B_{LR}(\ell)$ at the outer singularity.

-\begin{remark} The singularities $Y_{k+2}$ are the same as $D_k$ of \cite[Table 8.2]{alexeev2019stable-pair}.
-The notation $Y_{k+2}$ is convenient because the index $k+2$ is the charge.
-The $E_k$ singularity of \cite[Table 8.2]{alexeev2019stable-pair} corresponds to an anticanonical pair obtained from a nodal cubic in $\bP^2$ by blowing up $k$ generic points on the cubic and $8-k$ points at the node, including infinitely near points, to obtain a cycle of $9-k$ curves with self-intersections $-2, \dotsc, -2, -1$.
-The $E_k$ singularity has charge $k+2$.
-The $X_{k+3}$ singularity is obtained by making one more internal blowup at the $(-1)$-curve, making into a cycle of $9-k$ $(-2)$-curves.
-Thus, $X_{k+3}$ has charge $k+3$. \end{remark}
+This is distinguishes Ends $2$ and $3$, respectively.

 \begin{notation} Table \ref{tab:sings-on-ias} allows for very succinct notation for the types of $\ias$ that appear in our construction.
-For instance, if $(L,R)=(3,2)$ and $\ell_i\neq 0$ for exactly $i=2,5,6,16,19$ then we say that $B_{LR}(\ell)$ is of {\it combinatorial type} indicating the sequence of singularities one sees traveling along the vectors $\ell_i\vec{v}_i$.
-The subscripts denote the charges, so they always add to $24$. \end{notation}
+For instance, if $(L,R)=(3,2)$ and $\ell_i\neq 0$ for exactly $i=2,5,6,16,19$ then we say that $B_{LR}(\ell)$ is of {\it combinatorial type} $\iX_4I_3I_1I_{10}Y_4 Y_2$ indicating the sequence of singularities one sees traveling along the vectors $\ell_i\vec{v}_i$.
+The subscripts denote the charges, so they always add to $24$.
+As another example, Fig.~\ref{fig:rc-ias} has an $\ias$ of combinatorial type $X_3I_1^{17}Y_2Y_2$ assuming that $R=2$.
+If $R=3$, the combinatorial type is instead $X_3I_1^{17}Y_2'Y_2$.
+Generally, all allowable combinatorial types can be formed by concatenating symbols as in Table \ref{tab:all-types} in an arbitrary manner, choosing one symbol out of each column, in such a way that the sum of all indices is $24$, and ensuring that no $X$-symbol has an index of $12$ or more. \end{notation}

-Combinatorially, the different types of singularities appearing on $B_{LR}(\ell)$ as various $\ell_i$ degenerate to zero can be organized according to Figure \ref{fig:models}.
-As we will see later, the concurrence with Figure \ref{fig:cones} describing the cones of the rational curve fan is not a coincidence.
-The stable types are explained in Definition~\ref{stabletype}.